 The Mental Capacity Act 2005 provides a statutory framework to empower and protect vulnerable people who are not able to make their own decisions.
 It makes it clear who can take decisions, in which situations, and how they should go about this.
 It enables people to plan ahead for a time when they may lose capacity.

-Care Quality Commission (CQC) Strategic plan 2010-2015 - position statement and action plan for learning disability
+Care Quality Commission (CQC) Strategic plan 2010-2015 - position statement and action plan for learning disability (PDF 313KB)

 The CQC has published a five-year plan outlining how it will drive up standards on behalf of people with learning disability.
 Links to the five year strategic plan and easy read version are available.

-Commission for Social Care Inspection, Healthcare Commission and Mental Health Act Commission (2009) Commissioning services and support for people with learning disabilities and complex needs
+Commission for Social Care Inspection, Healthcare Commission and Mental Health Act Commission (2009) Commissioning services and support for people with learning disabilities and complex needs (PDF 925KB)

 The Commission for Social Care Inspection, the Healthcare Commission and the Mental Health Act Commission worked together in nine areas of England to see how well people with learning disabilities and complex needs were being supported by local services.
 This report gives the findings from these nine reviews.